Article

 Read the full article here.
 This article is the first in a three-part series exploring executives’ perspectives on disruptive technologies in the financial services industry.
 The next installment will look at where executives believe technology is driving increased legal and regulatory risk.

 In February 2019, ALM’s Corporate Counsel—in conjunction with Winston & Strawn—conducted a survey to capture the thoughts and opinions of legal and IT professionals regarding the legal and regulatory impact of disruptive technologies in the financial services industry.
-As a result of that survey, Winston & Strawn partners Basil Godellas, Amanda Groves, Susannah Torpey, and Danielle Williams co-authored a white paper entitled Disruptive Technology: Understanding the Risks and Rewards.
+As a result of that survey, Winston & Strawn partners Basil Godellas, Amanda Groves, Susannah Torpey, Kathi Vidal, and Danielle Williams co-authored a white paper entitled Disruptive Technology: Understanding the Risks and Rewards.